grain-lang/grain-lang.org/src_blog/_posts/Tooling-Preview-Graindoc.md

 Breaking down the parts of the Docblock itself.

-1. Any lines that don’t begin with a `@-something` annotation are treated as a single description and grouped together with a newline separator.
+1. Any lines that don’t begin with a `@something` annotation are treated as a single description and grouped together with a newline separator.
 2. The `@param` annotation indicates a parameter to the function.
 These should be specified in order of the function parameters and the name specified before the colon (`:`) must match the parameter name exactly.
 The content after the colon is the description of the parameter.
 3. The `@returns` annotation provides a description for the return value of the annotated function.
 4. The `@example` annotation can be used to add single-line examples for the function.
 These are rendered in a markdown code block annotated as the “grain” language.
 Multiple examples can be specified with separate annotations.
 5. The `@since` annotation specifies a [Semantic Version](https://semver.org) for the version in which this function was added.
 6. The `@history` annotation is similar to `@since`, but, in addition to the version, provides a description of a change that was made.
 While only 1 `@since` annotation can be specified, multiple `@history` annotations can be used.

-If you are familiar with a tool like TSDoc, you might be wondering why we don’t specify the type for the `@param` or `@returns` annotations.
-However, Graindoc can actually figure out the specific types of these and inject them into the output!
+If you are familiar with a tool like TSDoc, you might be wondering why we don’t specify the type for the `@param` or `@returns` annotations; this is because Graindoc can actually use Grain's strong type system in order to figure out the specific types of these and inject them into the output!
 Your type signatures will always be up-to-date with Graindoc because compilers are much better at type systems than humans. 😉

 You can see the types in the Parameters and Returns tables in the output: